 Maddy Thorson's blog post

 Of course, we underestimated how much anything less than a full, in-writing confirmation will be endlessly debated as "not enough proof," to which I ask, where’s the proof that she's cis?

 Where's the proof that Dumbledore is straight?
 And yet, Maddy didn't like that one.

 The answer is simply that most people are cis.
 Because of that, characters in stories are cis by default.
 If you want to make a trans character, there should be some indication of that in the original source material.
 It doesn't have to be Madeline saying "btw im trans".
 The clues in the farewell DLC would've been enough; if they were in the original game, I wouldn't be complaining.

 I'm afraid this will be taken the wrong way, so let me contextualize what I'm about to say.
 I'm a psychologist.
 I psychologize everyone.
 It's an exercise and a study.
 Suggesting motives for decisions I don't like is not an insult, a personal attack, or unusual.
 Now, from Maddy's writing, I think the reason this happened is because Madeline was a self-insert to her, so much so that after Maddy realized *she* was trans, she felt Madeline had to be too.

 As for the argment that my distinction between "the base game and the DLC" is irrelevant: it's not about the release order or the boundaries between installments, but the story order.
-The farewell DLC comes *after* the end of Madeline's main journey.
+The farewell DLC comes *after* Madeline's main journey.
 You can't reveal something in post that changes the meaning of past events.

 subscribe via RSS